EVORA: Deep Evidential Traversability Learning for Risk-Aware Off-Road Autonomy: Conclusion

-This work proposed an uncertainty-aware traction model based on evidential deep learning that captures the uncertain terrain traction via empirical distributions (aleatoric uncertainty) and identifies unreliable predictions based on the densities of the traction predictor's latent features (epistemic uncertainty).
+This work proposed EVORA, a unified framework for uncertainty-aware traversability learning based on evidential deep learning and risk-aware planning based on CVaR.
+EVORA models uncertain terrain traction via empirical distributions (aleatoric uncertainty) and identifies OOD terrain based on densities of traction predictor's latent features (epistemic uncertainty).
 By leveraging the proposed uncertainty-aware squared Earth Mover's Distance loss, we improved the network's prediction accuracy, OOD detection performance, and the downstream navigation performance.
-To handle aleatoric uncertainty, we proposed a risk-aware planner that simulates state trajectories based on the left-tail CVaR of the traction distributions.
+To handle aleatoric uncertainty, the proposed risk-aware planner simulates state trajectories based on the left-tail CVaR of the traction distributions.
 To handle epistemic uncertainty, we proposed to assign auxiliary costs to terrain whose latent features have low densities, leading to higher navigation success rates.
 The overall pipeline was analyzed via extensive simulations and hardware experiments, demonstrating improved navigation performance across different ground robotic platforms.